Tips for Travelling to Canada for the First Time… From a Canadian!

 The biggest difference between Canada and Europe is that Canada doesn’t make use of public transport (specifically regional trains) in nearly the same way.
 This is partly because the country is so large and things are very spaced out – it wouldn’t necessarily make sense.

 In Canadian cities, there is usually a metro and bus system that is pretty good to get you around the whole city – Montreal, Toronto, Vancouver, etc. Outside the cities – that’s a tough one.
-Like I said, Canada is large.
+As I said, Canada is large.
 As such, neighbourhoods outside of cities sprawl for ages and ages.
 Between towns outside the cities, there can be vast expanses of farmland, forest, or other landscape.
 Point is – to get around – you need a car.

 We have some regional trains – these only exist in city centres to bring people into and out of the cities (eg. Toronto).
 They don’t take you anywhere else, and they certainly don’t connect the whole country.
 We also have regional buses (Greyhound, GO Bus in Ontario, etc) but these only get you so far.
-Fares are cheap, but people don’t utilize the buses like they rely on cars.
+Fares are cheap, but people don’t utilize the buses since they rely on cars.

 We have a national train system and company (ViaRail) what does cross the country.
 However, it can be very expensive to take the train.
 Even short routes between Toronto and Montreal (5 hours approx by train) can be hundreds of dollars.
 As a visitor, the rental car and the price of gas are going to be cheaper than the train and you’ll have the autonomy to drive where you want once you get there.
 We talk about rental cars in the driving section down below!